A guide to the teams, players and coaches in the Final Four

 Cameron Krutwig, Loyola.
 The burly freshman gives the little Ramblers the presence they need inside at both ends.

 Mikal Bridges, Villanova.
-He and Brunson may be the Final Four's best 1-2 punch.
+Bridges and Brunson may be the Final Four's best 1-2 punch.

 Charles Matthews, Michigan.
 His late-season emergence is a big reason the Wolverines reached San Antonio.